-We are committed to providing safe environments for all those that embark on a Lingo Tours adventure.
-Our dedication and the importance that we place on safety while on tour ensures that it is a key driver of any decisions that are made throughout the tour planning phase as well as during your tour.
+We are committed to providing safe environments for all those who embark on a Lingo Tours adventure.
+Our dedication to safety on tour ensures that it is a key driver of any decisions that are made throughout the tour planning phase as well as during your tour.

 For more information, download a copy of the Lingo Tours Safety and Emergency Policy.